For Natural Resource Applicants

 11. Ongoing Stewardship

-An LCHIP grant award carries a continuing obligation to provide perpetual oversight and stewardship of the resource protected.
-This obligation includes annual monitoring and inspection of the property.
-Beginning in the year following closing, a report of this activity must be submitted to LCHIP.
+An LCHIP grant award carries a continuing obligation to provide perpetual oversight and stewardship of the property protected, which includes an obligation to monitor and inspect the property annually.
+Beginning in the calendar year following closing, a report of annual monitoring activity must be submitted to LCHIP.
 Annual monitoring must be submitted to LCHIP no later than December 31 of each year.
-The model Natural Resource Monitoring Report includes all of the required elements: grant recipients may choose to use an alternative report form as long as all the required information is included.
+The model Natural Resource Monitoring Report includes all required elements.
+Grant Recipients may choose to use an alternative report form as long as all the required information is included.